Conservar Isolating/Finishing Varnish

 Acclimate your painting and varnish materials and tools to the same environment.
 At least several hours prior to varnishing, place all items, such as your painting, brushes, containers, and Conservar varnish, in the same room.
 Varnish in a dust-free environment with the least amount of air movement to avoid raising dust.

 Apply with a wide flat, soft-hair brush.
 Conservar Isolating/Finishing Varnish can be thinned up to 20% with high flash mineral spirits containing at least 20% aromatics.
 DO NOT MIX WITH WATER.
-Apply only one coat as a final varnish when applying by brush.
-Allow to dry three days and wipe varnished surface with a soft, lint-free cloth.
+Allow to dry for three days and wipe the varnished surface with a soft, lint-free cloth.

 The best way to achieve an even coating of varnish is to apply by spraying.
 This is particularly true for impasto surfaces.
 Spraying is also a useful technique for creating a matte surface.
 The size of the surface to be sprayed will determine the best type of spray equipment to use.
 Conservar varnishes can be sprayed from an airbrush, airless or air-pressure spray equipment, or refillable aerosol spray can.